lukateg/strength-age/README.md

 -- fix white mode
 -- modify upload files to not have list below it and instead display files to upload in the dropbox itself.

+TODO:
+ -- check everywhere if status is "active" || "canceled" since subscription stays in the database for all permission checks

 BUGS
 - open class from dashboard and redirect back leads you to classes instead of a dashboard